-Barley+ contains proteins, mono- and polyunsaturated fats, a range of carbohydrates (including non-starch polysaccharides and resistant starch, which comprise the majority of dietary fibres in Barley+), vitamins (thiamine, niacin and vitamin E), minerals (molybdenum, chromium, manganese, selenium, zinc, magnesium, copper and iron) and antioxidants (these may reduce the impact of damaging compounds such as free radicals (1)).
+Barley+ contains proteins, mono- and polyunsaturated fats, a range of carbohydrates (including non-starch polysaccharides and resistant starch), vitamins (thiamine, niacin, vitamin E), minerals (molybdenum, chromium, manganese, selenium, zinc, magnesium, copper and iron) and antioxidants (these may reduce the impact of damaging compounds such as free radicals (1)).

 The gastrointestinal system processes or digests Barley+ and liberates the nutrients intrinsically present, ready for absorption and distribution by the circulatory system.